 - First was a visit to Bhutan, where I saw that their traditional dress was worn with pride & sanctioned as the dress code for professional life.

 - Second, I married a Khasi man and on my visits to Shillong, I witnessed how all women wore Jainsems to work.

-Until then, I was happy to be the oddball woman at work who wore mekhalas while most of the others wore western dress.
+Until then, I was happy to be the oddball woman at work who wore Mekhalas while most of the others wore western dress.
 Maybe it’s my upbringing, but I decided I had to do my bit to win a few souls over to this dying cause.
-So I began openly encouraging friends, students & any woman who complimented me on my mekhalas to take up wearing them as well.
+So I began openly encouraging friends, students & any woman who complimented me on my Mekhalas to take up wearing them as well.

-Naga women are so fashion forward and willing to spend good money on Zara, H&M, or even high end luxury brands increasingly – from occasions to now daily wear.
+Naga women are so fashion-forward and willing to spend good money on Zara, H&M, or even high-end luxury brands increasingly – from occasions to now daily wear.
 We need to realize that these big companies are already rich so why not help our skilled artisans instead, who are struggling to earn just enough?
-Moreover the art form is unique and is crucial to our identity.
+Moreover, the art form is unique and is crucial to our identity.

 Even if we may not be able to weave ourselves, educated earning women need to support our sisters who do, in order for our textiles & identity to live on.
-By that I mean not just wearing the token piece at a special occasion but by creating value & demand by making it part of our everyday wear.
+By that I mean not just wearing the token piece on a special occasion but creating value & demand by making it part of our everyday wear.

-After @mekhalamama, many people have started gifting me mekhalas.
+“After @mekhalamama, many people have started gifting me mekhalas.
 For someone who loves & values mekhalas and uses precious savings to buy them, getting free and gorgeous mekhalas is like my wildest dreams come true!
-I must add that my mother has a large collection of her own, and has been kind enough to give some to me.
+I must add that my mother has a large collection of her own, and has been kind enough to give some to me.”

-Share some tips to incorporate Mekhalas in our daily outfits
+R&L: Share some tips to incorporate Mekhalas in our daily outfits

 Follow @mekhalamama on Instagram and tag her to join the Mekhala gang!